accetto/headless-drawing-g3/docker/xfce-drawio/README-dockerhub.md

 ### Image tags

-The following image tags are regularly rebuilt and published on Docker Hub:
+The following image tags will be regularly built and published on Docker Hub:

 - `latest` is identical to `vnc-novnc`